Fondazione AriSLA

 • Da Cruz Sandrine, VIB-KU Leuven Center for Brain & Disease Research, Leuven, Belgium

-• Dupuis Luc, INSERM, Université de Strasbourg, Fédération de Médecine Translationnelle (FMTS), France
+• Dupuis Luc, Université de Strasbourg, Inserm, Strasbourg, France

-• Glass Jonathan, Emory University Department of Neurology & Pathology, Atlanta, Georgia, USA
+• Glass Jonathan, Department of Neurology & Pathology, Emory University , Atlanta, GA, USA

 • Greensmith Linda, The Graham Watts Laboratories for Research into Motor Neuron Disorders, UCL, London, UK

-• Hedlund Eva, Department of Biochemistry and Biophysics, Stockholm University, Sweden Kabashi Edor, ICM – Hôpital Pitié Salpêtrière, Paris, France
+• Hedlund Eva, Department of Biochemistry and Biophysics, Stockholm University, Stockholm, Sweden

-• Kirby Janine, Department of Neuroscience, Sheffield Institute for Translational Neuroscience, University of Sheffield, Sheffield, UK
+• Kirby Janine, Sheffield Institute for Translational Neuroscience, University of Sheffield, UK

-• Maragakis Nicholas, The Johns Hopkins Hospital Department of Neurology, Baltimore, MD, USA
+• Maragakis Nicholas, ALS Center for Cell Therapy and Regeneration Research, The Johns Hopkins Hospital, Baltimore, MD, USA

-• Suzuki Masatoshi, University of Wisconsin-Madison, Madison, WI, USA
+• Suzuki Masatoshi, Department of Comparative Biosciences, University of Wisconsin-Madison, Madison, WI, USA

-• Van Den Bosch Ludo, VIB-KU Leuven Center for Brain & Disease Research, Leuven, Belgium
+• Van Den Bosch Ludo, VIB-KU Leuven Center for Brain & Disease Research, Luven, Belgium